 What can employers spend apprenticeship levy funding on?

 Employers can spend apprenticeship levy funding on apprenticeship training and end-point assessment (the assessment of apprentices by an independent organisation, required before they can complete the apprenticeship), either under an apprenticeship standard or an apprenticeship framework.
 The funding can be spent only with an approved training provider or an approved assessment organisation.
 The apprentice's main workplace must be in England.

-- statutory licences to practice;
+- fees for licences to practice;

 - travel and subsidiary costs;

-- work placement programmes; or
+- work placement programmes.